lawrenceevalyn/Olli-game/README.md

 * add lengthier room descriptions for the first time a room is entered

 ## Development Log

+### June 17 2017

+CAN I actually write tests for the game engine, if it doesn't "return" anything????
+I don't feel like I understand how it works, and I think maybe I should refactor it until I do...

 ### June 16 2017